-^{} Amount attributed to post employment benefits and compensated absences have not been disclosed as the same cannot be identified distinctly in the actuarial valuation.
+- Amount attributed to post employment benefits and compensated absences have not been disclosed as the same cannot be identified distinctly in the actuarial valuation. - The amount represents net balance of expenses incurred on behalf of the company, expenses incurred by the company on behalf of related party, interest income charged to related party.